 “What is the one thing you’d like parents to know as their children join your class this year?”

-This was the question we recently asked some local teachers as they prepared for the school year ahead.
-Each of these experienced educators had a different perspective, but all agreed that you play a huge role in your child’s chances of school success.
+We recently asked some local teachers this question as they prepared for the school year ahead.
+All agreed that you play a huge role in your child’s chances of school success this year.

 1. Build a positive partnership with your child’s teacher